GrantCloyd/GrantCloyd/README.md

   <div align="left">

 * 🔭 I currently work as a software engineer for an apartment short term rental focused start-up.
-Previously worked as a ruby on rails developer for a health-care start up.
+Previously worked as a ruby on rails developer for a health-care start-up.
 * ⚡ Fun facts: I spent over ten years as a professional actor and six years in medical education helping improve new student patient communication skills.

 </div>